Here are ten lessons I’ve learned in my ten homeschool years that can help you plan for your homeschool year.

 Even in a homeschool.
-Most challenging thing ever is to get over the notion that formal studies is an education but sitting on a computer learning chess manoeuvres is not.
-Prescribed science experiments are an education, but slime making is not.
-Watching soccer YouTube how to’s is an education, but watching FIFA isn’t.
+The most challenging thing ever is to get over the notion that formal studies is an education but sitting on a computer learning chess maneuvers is not.
+Prescribed science experiments are an education, but slime-making is not.
+Watching soccer on YouTube how-to’s is an education, but watching FIFA isn’t.
 (Go England!)
-Learning to edit and create YouTube make up videos is not, but reading anything from the Sonlight reading list is.
+Learning to edit and create YouTube makeup videos is not, but reading anything from the Sonlight reading list is.

 I will, indeed, have to answer the age old question into eternity, or at least for as long as I am homeschooling, or ever share in the future that I once did homeschool: “Are they socialized?”